github/docs/content/apps/publishing-apps-to-github-marketplace/listing-an-app-on-github-marketplace/configuring-a-webhook-to-notify-you-of-plan-changes.md

   - Marketplace
 shortTitle: Webhooks for plan changes
 ---
 The {% data variables.product.prodname_marketplace %} event webhook can only be set up from your application's {% data variables.product.prodname_marketplace %} listing page.
 You can configure all other events from your [application's developer settings page](https://github.com/settings/developers).
-If you haven't created a {% data variables.product.prodname_marketplace %} listing, read "[Creating a draft {% data variables.product.prodname_marketplace %} listing](/marketplace/listing-on-github-marketplace/creating-a-draft-github-marketplace-listing/)" to learn how.
+If you haven't created a {% data variables.product.prodname_marketplace %} listing, read "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/listing-an-app-on-github-marketplace/drafting-a-listing-for-your-app)" to learn how.

 ## Creating a webhook